Amyloidosis in dogs: causes, symptoms and treatment

 • Beagle and Pointer: In these breeds, amyloidosis often affects the kidneys, which can lead to impaired kidney function and kidney failure.

-• Akita Inu and Collie: These breeds also show genetic predispositions that make accumulation of amyloid proteins more likely.
+• Akita Inu and Collie: These breeds also show genetic predispositions that make an accumulation of amyloid proteins more likely.

 2. Chronic inflammation and secondary diseases